\(k\)-Means Clustering

 Find \(K\) disjoint clusters \(C_k\), each described by points \(c_1, \dots, c_K\) (called centers, centroids, or means) that minimizes

-The literature sometimes calls this the Inertia of the clustering.
+• The Within-Cluster Sum of Squares (WCSS) or the Inertia of the clustering.

 See Norms in Distances and Timeseries for a refresher.